etishor/etishor.github.io/_posts/2006-11-18-virtual-destructors.md

 And another great article about <a href="http://www.ddj.com/dept/cpp/184403760" rel="external nofollow">virtual functions</a>

-<quote>&#8220;Virtual functions should be treated very much like data members — make them private, until design needs indicate a less restricted approach is indicated.
-It is much easier to promote them to a more accessible level, than it is to demote them to a more private level.&#8221;</quote>
+<quote>"Virtual functions should be treated very much like data members — make them private, until design needs indicate a less restricted approach is indicated.
+It is much easier to promote them to a more accessible level, than it is to demote them to a more private level."</quote>